The doctrine

 06Everything on the record

 Start manual.
 Watch closely.
-Widen scope as the record justifies it — the same way trust works with people.
-A clean run of reviewed work is a promotion case; a caught mistake is calibration, not failure.
-The endpoint is not maximum autonomy — it is correctly allocated autonomy: each agent trusted exactly as far as its record carries, with a human able to take the wheel at any moment, on any agent, without tearing anything down.
+Widen scope as the record justifies it, the same way trust works with people.
+A clean run of reviewed work is a promotion case; a caught mistake is calibration.
+Maximum autonomy is the wrong endpoint.
+Aim for correctly allocated autonomy: each agent trusted exactly as far as its record carries, with a human able to step in on any agent, at any moment, without tearing anything down.

-Human org charts are compression artifacts of human constraints — salaries bundle tasks into roles, attention limits spans, titles name the bundles.
+Human org charts are compression artifacts of human constraints: salaries bundle tasks into roles, attention limits spans, titles name the bundles.
 Agents unbundle.
 Don't baptize agents as pretend executives; build an ecology of narrow specialists, each shipped with exactly the permissions, tools, and knowledge its niche requires.
-Supervise by magnification — the whole fleet at a glance, any single agent up close — not by middle management.
+Supervise by magnification (the whole fleet at a glance, any single agent up close) instead of through middle management.

 09Attention is the budget

-Tokens are cheap and getting cheaper; your attention is not.
-A managed fleet spends both on meters — and the system's job is to earn the right to interrupt you less.
-The mark of a well-run fleet is not how much it does while you watch, but how little it needs you to watch: every alert that respects your attention builds the trust that lets the next task run unattended.
+Tokens are cheap and getting cheaper; your attention stays scarce.
+A managed fleet puts both on a meter, and the system's job is to earn the right to interrupt you less.
+The mark of a well-run fleet is how little it needs you to watch.
+Each alert that respects your attention builds the trust that lets the next task run unattended.

-These principles are old.
-That is the point — we already know how to absorb brilliant strangers; we've done it with people for a century.
+These principles are old on purpose.
+We already know how to absorb brilliant strangers; organizations have done it with people for a century.
 The manifesto makes the argument; the definitive guide maps the discipline; Vivari is the place where all nine run as one workspace.

 Request early access